Scholarly Communication Support

 - Creative Commons licenses - An overview of copyright basics, Creative Commons Licenses, and how CC licenses align with academic values and the UC Open Access Policy.

 - NIH public access policy compliance - An overview of what NIH grant recipients need to do to comply with the NIH public access policy that has been in effect since 2008 and updated in 2013.

 - EZID accounts - Learn about a free service to easily create and manage persistent identifiers (DOI & ARKS) for digital content.

-- Q&A - This is not a formal presentation, but an opportunity to have the Scholarly Communication Librarian attend your department of group meeting to answer your questions.
+- Q&A - This is not a formal presentation, but an opportunity to have the Scholarly Communication Librarian attend your department or group meeting to answer your questions.
 Questions can be presented in advance.
 Advance questions can also be integrated into a formal presentation, for a more tailored session.

-- Special Requests - Feel free to request longer or tailored presentations, including presentations on scholarly communication topics not listed.
-We look forward to working with departments, programs and groups to broaden their understanding of issues and meet their information needs.
+- Special requests - Feel free to request longer or tailored presentations, including presentations on scholarly communication topics not listed.
+We look forward to working with departments, programs, and groups to broaden their understanding of issues and meet their information needs.